Google Map: Los Angeles, CA

 Catalina Island Bay Cam

 Steaming live web cam.
 A view of Avalon bay and the Casino.
-Just a short boat ride from Long Beach, Catalina Island offers scenic natural beauty.

-Catalina Two Harbors Cam
+Catalina Island Casino Cam

-Catalina Interior Cam
+Catalina Express Cam

-Catalina Isthmus Cam
+Catalina Express Cam

 Orange County Beach Cams

-Humtington Beach Cam
+Huntington Beach Cam

 Live straming Flash cam from huntington Beach.